J'Nathan Bullock: Return to Iceland (2017)

 In the second half of 2017, Bullock signed back in Iceland with Grindavík on December 21 for the rest of the 2017–18 season.
 In 11 regular season games, he averaged 21.1 points, 8.5 rebounds and 3.0 assists per game, helping Grindavík to the playoffs where it lost in the first round against Tindastóll.

-Belgium (2019–Present)
+Belgium (since 2019)

 On December 15, 2019, Bullock signed with Basket Waregem of the Belgian Second Division.